WordPress/openverse/documentation/meta/media_properties/frontend.md

 #### `duration`

-the time period of the track in milliseconds
+The time period of the track in milliseconds.
+This provides the duration of the audio track in a numerical format.

+(AudioDetail-genres-notes)=

+#### `genres`

+A raw list of strings representing musical genres.

+(AudioDetail-hasLoaded-notes)=

+#### `hasLoaded`

+Set and managed by the frontend client-side to indicate if the audio has been fully loaded.
+Useful for managing UI elements based on the loading state of the audio.

+(AudioDetail-peaks-notes)=

+#### `peaks`

+An array of peak amplitude values used to generate a visual representation of the audio waveform.

 (AudioDetail-sample_rate-notes)=

 #### `sample_rate`

-number of samples for digital representation taken in unit time; This field holds numbers measured in hertz.
+Number of samples for digital representation taken in unit time; This field holds numbers measured in hertz (Hz).

 **See also:**

 - [Wikipedia](<https://en.wikipedia.org/wiki/Sampling_(signal_processing)#Audio_sampling>)

+(AudioDetail-waveform-notes)=

+#### `waveform`

+The URL of the API `/wavepoint` endpoint for the audio track.
+This endpoint provides the full peaks array for the track.